A Touch of Hong Kong Culture

 11. Hong Kong by night

 Jump on one of the numerous electric double-decker trams, or ‘Ding Dings’ – as referred to by the locals, on Hong Kong Island to get a DIY sightseeing tour.
 They run between Kennedy Town and Shau Kei Wan.
-The Tramways is a historical means of transport dating more than a hundred years back to the British rule.
+The Tramways is a historical means of transport dating more than a hundred years back to British rule.

 Top 7 things to do in Hong Kong